 We all know that some insects can cause quite a bit of damage if they use your clothes, carpet, or upholstery as a food source.
 Moths, carpet beetles and silverfish are just a few of the clothes damaging insects that may come your way.

 Whether you choose to get rid of them using chemical insecticides or more eco-friendly methods, they must be removed to protect your clothing and household furnishings.
-If you caught the problem in time, you may have dodged the permanent damage of holes.
+If you caught the problem in time, you might have dodged the permanent damage of holes.
 But what about those hard to remove brown spots?

 This isn't pretty, but the spots are insect excrement or digestive waste.
 This can happen in pest-infected closets, storage containers, or even on clothes dried on outdoor clotheslines.
 For some reason, flies love the moisture and brightness of clean white bed sheets.
 Insects like grasshoppers and locusts can stain outdoor furniture and umbrellas.